nucleuslabs/idsreslib/README.md

 ### IdsIcon Component

-A React Component that accepts an icon prop which is teh string name for which icon to display.
+A React Component that accepts an icon prop which is the string name for which icon to display.

 Usage in a React Component: